This site contains affiliate links. We may earn a commission if you purchase from one of these links. Learn more Here.

 Customizable Metal Pens

-Building a goat pen on your own may be easier than you thought.
-When you own a farm, you can never have “too” many goat pen ideas to choose from.
+Building a DIY goat pen on your own may be easier than you thought.
+When you own a farm, you can never have “too” many DIY goat shelter plans to choose from.

 What do goats need in their pen?